For all GME training programs

 You can't prove they were read

-When accreditation or risk management asks who has seen the current protocol, a shared drive has no answer.
+When accreditation or risk management asks who has seen the current guideline, a shared drive has no answer.

 Every program reinvents it